common name: little fire ant

 Introduction - Taxonomy - Distribution - Description - Nesting habits - Economic Importance - Survey and Management - Selected References

-Prior to the advent of chlorinated hydrocarbons, organophosphates, and carbamates the little fire ant, Wasmannia auropunctata (Roger), was a problem in Florida.
-The use of persistent pesticide chemicals reduced the populations of the ants until they were no longer a menace.
-With the reduction in the use of these persistent pesticide chemicals populations of little fire ants have been allowed to increase, and in some areas, to develop into a serious problem.
+Prior to the advent of chlorinated hydrocarbons, organophosphates, and carbamates, the little fire ant, Wasmannia auropunctata (Roger), was a problem in Florida.
+The use of these persistent pesticide chemicals reduced the populations of the ants until they were no longer a menace.
+In the absence of these persistent pesticide chemicals, populations of little fire ants increase, and in some areas, may develop into a serious problem.

 Figure 1.
 Lateral view of the little fire ant, Wasmannia auropunctata (Roger).
 Illustration by Mark Deyrup.